-The lower trace shows the ESR spectrum from a different center, where one of the neighbouring atoms is a 13C nuclear spin, which also has a hyperfine interaction with the electron.
-While the interaction with a I = 1/2 nuclear spin normally leads to a splitting into a doublet (of the triplet due to the 14N interaction), it results here into a quartet (Rao and Suter, 2016; Zhang et al., 2019; Hegde et al., 2020).
-This is a consequence of the different orientations of the nuclear spin quantisation axes in the different electron spin states.
-As shown in figure 14, this implies that all four possible transitions become (partly) allowed.
+The lower trace shows the ESR spectrum from a different centre, where one of the neighbouring atoms is a C nuclear spin, which also has a hyperfine interaction with the electron.
+While the interaction with a I = 1/2 nuclear spin normally leads to a splitting into a doublet (of the triplet due to the N interaction), it results here in a quartet (Rao and Suter, 2016; Zhang et al., 2019; Hegde et al., 2020).
+This is a consequence of the different orientations of the nuclear spin quantization axes in the different electron spin states.
+As shown in Fig. 14, this implies that all four possible transitions become (partly) allowed.

-The hyperfine interaction allows one not only to observe EPR transitions, but also nuclear spin transitions - in many cases even without applying RF pulses (Zhang et al., 2019; Hegde et al., 2020).
-While the spectra shown here are all associated with magnetic resonance of electronic and nuclear spins that are part of the NV center, it is also possible to use NV centers as sensors for indirectly detecting more remote spins, either electronic or nuclear ones (Aslam et al., 2017; Glenn et al., 2018).
+The hyperfine interaction allows one to observe not only EPR transitions, but also nuclear spin transitions - in many cases even without applying RF pulses (Zhang et al., 2019; Hegde et al., 2020).
+While the spectra shown here are all associated with magnetic resonance of electronic and nuclear spins that are part of the NV centre, it is also possible to use NV centres as sensors for indirectly detecting more remote spins, either electronic or nuclear ones (Aslam et al., 2017; Glenn et al., 2018).

-4.4 Silicon-carbide
+4.4 Silicon carbide

-Silicon-carbide is a material that is closely related to diamond: its structure can be derived from diamond by replacing alternating carbon sites with silicon.
-It also shares other properties like large bandgap and high mechanical strength.
-There are also major differences, in particular there is not just a single structure, but the material has a large number of polytypes, where successive SiC layers follow different stacking patterns.
-In each polytype, several active spin-centers have been described (see, e.g., Falk et al. (2013)), mostly silicon and carbon vacancies, as well as divacancies.
-Depending on their charge state, they have a spin of 1/2, 1 or 3/2 (in units of \hbar).
+Silicon carbide is a material that is closely related to diamond: its structure can be derived from diamond by replacing alternating carbon sites with silicon.
+It also shares other properties like a large band gap and high mechanical strength.
+There are also major differences; in particular, there is not just a single structure, but the material has a large number of polytypes, where successive SiC layers follow different stacking patterns.
+In each polytype, several active spin centres have been described (see e.g. Falk et al., 2013), mostly silicon and carbon vacancies, as well as divacancies.
+Depending on their charge state, they have a spin of 1/2, 1, or 3/2 (in units of $\hbar$ ).

-Figure 19 shows on the left-hand side the energy level scheme of a typical spin center in SiC: A Si- vacancy in the 6H polytype.
-Depending on the site, there are several such centers - the one shown here is the V2 center, which has a zero-field splitting of 128 MHz between the m_S = ±1/2 and the m_S = ±3/2 states (Biktagirov et al., 2018).
-The right-hand part of the figure shows the ODMR spectrum, measured by the change in photoluminescence when an RF field is applied, as a function of the magnetic field and the RF frequency.
-The change of the PL intensity is color-coded according to the scale bar on the right.
-The experimental data contain signals from the V_2 centers, whose energy level scheme is shown on the left, as well as from the V_1/V_3 centers, whose zero-field splitting is -28 MHz.
-The ODMR signal from the V_1/V_3 centers is positive (i.e. the

-535 PL increases when an RF field is applied), while the signal from the V_2 centers is negative (Singh et al., 2020).
+Figure 19 shows on the left-hand side the energy level scheme of a typical spin centre in SiC: a Si- vacancy in the 6H polytype.
+Depending on the site, there are several such centres - the one shown here is the $V_2$ centre, which has a zero-field splitting of 128 MHz between the $m{\rm S} = \pm 1/2$ and $m{\rm S} = \pm 3/2$ states (Biktagirov et al., 2018).
+The right-hand part of the figure shows the ODMR spectrum, measured by the change in photoluminescence when an RF field is applied, as a function of the magnetic field and the RF.
+The change in the PL intensity is colour-coded according to the scale bar on the right.
+The experimental data contain signals from the $V_2$ centres, whose energy level scheme is shown on the left, as well as from the $V_1/V_3$ centres, whose zero-field splitting is -28 MHz.
+The ODMR signal from the $V_1/V_3$ centres is positive (i.e. the PL increases when an RF field is applied), while the signal from the $V_2$ centres is negative (Singh et al., 2020).